Bullying in the Legal Profession

 - Collaborations with organizations nationwide to present the report, including at the ABA National Conference on Professional Responsibility, National Organization of Bar Counsel, American Board of Trial Advocates, Massachusetts Supreme Judicial Court Standing Committee on Lawyer Well-Being, and Villanova Law, among others

-- Hosted Standing Up To Intimidation bullying prevention summit in partnership with the ISBA, CBA, ABA, and almost 30 Illinois bar associations
+- Hosted the Standing Up To Intimidation bullying prevention summit in partnership with the ISBA, CBA, ABA, and almost 30 Illinois bar associations

 - Released a bystander tip sheet, with options for responding to bullying